wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 == Changelog ==

+= 3.1 =
+Added an option to specify a different amount (any amount your user whish to pay) via the shortcode.

+= 3.0 =
-- 3.0 - WordPress 3.6 compatibility update
+WordPress 3.6 compatibility update

 Changelog for old versions can be found at the following URL http://www.tipsandtricks-hq.com/?p=120